 A 1.2 km children's race is also planned for the future sports stars ⭐.

-You can pick up your race bib at the Runners' Service Center & Marathon EXPO, which will be held at the Faliro Indoor Gymnasium (formerly the taekwondo stadium) in the Faliro Olympic Complex during the following hours and dates:
+You can pick up your bib at the event's Runners' Service Center & Marathon EXPO, located at the Faliro Indoor Gymnasium (formerly the taekwondo stadium ), in the Faliro Olympic Complex during the following dates and times:

 Wednesday, November 5, 2025: 1:00 PM – 8:00 PM